tejaspatil3/Zomato-landing-page-1/README.md

-# Zomato-landing-page-1
-first page design clone
+# This is may Zomato Landing page clone
+# Modified and Added some content
+# Edited in Online git